Training Opportunities and Archives

 IBHP, this website host, has created a new electronic quick reference guide of screening instruments for behavioral health professionals in conjunction with CPCA and its Behavioral Health Network.
 "Integrated Behavioral Health Screening Tools for Primary Care" is designed to provide hotlinks to screening tools and resources recommended for use in primary care.
 Instruments are grouped by those relating to general health and welfare; pediatrics; mood and anxiety disorders; and substance use disorders, as well as other conditions.
 Many of the forms have been translated into multiple languages.
 To access an individual instrument, open the document on a computer or hand-held device, click on the blue type and review, download or print the tools and/or click the website link for more information.

 Posted on 01/15/2014

-With funding from CalMHSA, IBHP (Integrated Behavioral Health Project - this website's host) has developed seven briefs examining different facets of integrated care:
+With funding from CalMHSA, IBHP (Integrated Behavioral Health Project - this website's host) has developed several briefs examining different facets of integrated care: